Application Deadline: Thursday, February 2, 2017

 Application Procedure: Please submit:

 2) Official high school transcript FAXed, emailed, or mailed directly from your high school

 4) A resume detailing extracurricular activities, awards, and honors

-Announcement of Scholarship Prizes: First round recipients: March 7, 2014; 2nd round recipients: May 2, 2014.
+Announcement of Scholarship Prizes: First round recipients: March 7, 2017; 2nd round recipients: May 2, 2017.